---

 Use the [Sentry Android Gradle Plugin](https://docs.sentry.io/platforms/android/configuration/gradle.md) to upload the debug symbols and sources automatically.

-To use the Android NDK in your native code, include the Sentry NDK libraries into your project so that the compiler can link the libraries during the build.
+To use the Android NDK in your native code, include the `sentry-native` NDK libraries so the compiler can link them during the build.
+Use Android prefab to consume Sentry's prebuilt packages and link them in your `CMakeLists.txt`.

 }